olagold1/my-portfolio/README.md

 # My personal portfolio.

-> This is my personal portfolio project contains my portfolio, coded according to requirements provided by Microverse Inc.
+> This is my personal portfolio project, coded according to requirements provided by Microverse Inc.

 ## Built With